philgyford/django-hines/README.md

 Run tests:

-	vagrant$ ./run-tests.sh
+	vagrant$ ./scripts/run-tests.sh

-To see coverage you can either open `htmlcov/index.html` in a browser or do:
+To see coverage do this and then open `htmlcov/index.html` in a browser:

-	vagrant$ coverage report
+	vagrant$ coverage html

 #### Restarting postgresql